soli-rsa/soli-rsa.github.io/stargazer/index.md

 In this time of great fear of loss, I choose to celebrate the blessed moments that I had and still wish to have with you.

 I love you so much MaNtuli.
-I never meant you make you cry.
+Thank you for rekindling my spirit.

 ### KEYWORDS
 - Epiphany